Yan-Oliveira/doc-fao/content/customer-event-ticket-calendar/external.rst

 External Interface
 ==================

-This package implements the *Event Ticket Calendar* for the external interface.
+This package implements the *Events Ticket Calendar* for the external interface.
 If a ticket has dynamic fields contain date values, the ticket will be displayed in the calendar widget.

 .. seealso::